Rams News & Views Transcriptions

 1:58

 So it's awesome to see that balance of what education can look like with a community around it.
 Very good.
 And Mr. Ram?
-I am from the east side of the state to, town called Frankenmuth, and so I went to List Elementary, EF Britt Miller Middle School, and then Frankenmuth High School, which isd Frankenmuth and maybe different than Rockford, maybe similar to Mr. Zoko.
+I am from the east side of the state to, town called Frankenmuth, and so I went to List Elementary, EF Britt Miller Middle School, and then Frankenmuth High School, which Frankenmuth and maybe different than Rockford, maybe similar to Mr. Zokoe.

 2:21